Adventure experience - motorcycle trip riding across Africa

 Of course, it would have been much nicer to take a SLR camera, but then I did not want to care about something expensive like that while travelling.

 A Short time after I received my passport from the Syrian embassy, I immediately sent it together with 22 euros, a photo, a copy of my vehicle registration and the needed return envelope to the Egyptian embassy in Frankfurt.
 The visa for Sudan and Ethiopia, I wanted to get at the embassies in Cairo.
-We wanted to be there before the rainy season starts in March.
+I wanted to be there before the rainy season starts in March.

 At the German registration office, I got a international driver's licence and an international vehicle registration.
 From the ADAC I got a health insurance and a Carnet de Passage customs document, after I had payed 210 Euro + deposited 3,000 Euro.